Keep up with a community that matters to you.

 Find out who's who in the race for President of the United States of America in 2020 with the Prez Power 100 Leaderboard.
 Discover the social media influencers among us.

 Each week the Prez Power 100 recognizes the social media accounts of the presidential candidates and vice-presidential contenders so you can follow them, join the community and learn more.

 We use Kred scores to rank influencers.
 Kred takes into account social media activity and engagement.
 Both Kred and Followers data are collected the last day of the weekly reporting period, Thursday, U.S. Eastern Standard Time (UTC-5), but the Leaderboard Bulletin is published in Coordinated Universal Time (UTC) with ISO date format.
 Unlike with Kred data, Followers data are informational only; not used in computation of the Power Score.

-CLICK on a candidate's name for their Twitter account and individual, detailed analytics.
+CLICK on an individual's name for their Twitter account and their detailed analytics.

 To promote transparency and U.S. academic research, .csv files for all Leaderboards are available for download from the Leaderboard BLOG.
 The .csv files are byproduct output, not input, from each weekly Leaderboard.